castroisabel/travelling-salesman/README.md

 3 - Farthest Insertion

-to optimize the heuristic solutions, we use the 2-opt optimizer.
+to improve the heuristic solutions, we use the 2-opt optimizer.